- 🥇

 | Categories | Politics, Crypto, Sports, Finance, Entertainment |

-Prediction markets have gone mainstream:
+Prediction markets have become far more mainstream:

 Prediction markets are becoming the go-to source for real-time sentiment on elections, Fed decisions, crypto prices, and major world events.